Urinary Incontinence

 Nerve controlling the urinary bladder.

-Anterior horn cells of the sacral 1 and sacral 2 segment and lower lumber nerves form the pelvic plexus from which Pudendal nerves arise.
-The two are mixed nerves, they carry both sensory and motor stimulations.
+Anterior horn cells of the sacral 1 and sacral 2 segment and lower lumbar nerves form the pelvic plexus from which Pudendal nerves arise.
+The two are mixed nerves, they carry both sensory and motor stimulation.

 Micturition reflex.